MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.ListFormats.md

 ---

-# VisWebPageSettings.ListFormats Method (Visio Save As Web)
+# VisWebPageSettings.ListFormats method (Visio Save As Web)

 Displays a message box in the user interface that lists the output format types and their associated numeric IDs.